-RELB 221 Victors, Victims, and Virgins: Great Women of the Bible
+RELB 221 Victors, Victims, and Virgins: Great Women of the Bible were they?

-An in-depth review and critical examination of the biblical narratives of a number of extraordinary women from the bible (Old Testament).
-We will explore such questions as: Who were they?
 What role did they play history?
 What lives did they touch?
 What legacy have they left?
 How important were they to God?
 What was the result of God in their lives?